PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Experiment Setup

 \subsection{Implementation Details}

 \textbf{Data pre-processing: } We normalize the 2D inputs so that the image width is scaled to $[-1, 1]$.
-We use the camera coordinates for the 3D output and align the root joint i.e. the pelvis to the origin.
-The joint angles are provided in Euler (ZXY).
-After normalizing the angles to $[-180, 180]$ degree, they are converted to rotation matrices and then to the 6D representation (as described in sec.~\ref{sec:rot_repr}).
-We predict the joint positions relative to the root joint and the bone rotations relative to their parent.
+We use the camera coordinates for the 3D output and align the root joint (pelvis) to the origin.
+The joint angles are provided as Euler angles (\emph{ZXY} format).
+After normalizing the angles to $[-\pi, \pi]$ radian, they are converted to rotation matrices and then to the 6D representation (see~\secref{sec:rot_repr}).
+We predict joint positions relative to the root joint and bone rotations relative to the parent.
 The global orientation of the root is excluded from the evaluation.

-\textbf{Training details: }We train our model on the Human3.6M dataset using the Adam optimizer for 20 epochs, using a batch size of 256, and a dropout rate of 0.2.
-The learning rate is initialized to 0.0001, and it is decayed by 0.92 after every 5 epochs.
-We use 256 channels in both node and edge layers of PoseGraphNet++.
-For the baseline model the MPJPE and the IDev loss are used.
+\textbf{Training details: }We train our model on H36M~\cite{ionescu_human36m_2014} using the Adam optimizer for 20 epochs, using a batch size of 256, and a dropout rate of 0.2.
+We use 256 channels in both node and edge layers of PGN++.
+The \emph{MPJPE} and the \emph{IDev} losses are used for training.
 The hyperparameters $\lambda$ and the squeeze ratio $d$ are set to 20 and 8 empirically.
-The SoA SMPL-based methods~\cite{li2021hybrik,kanazawaHMR18,kolotouros2019spin} predict bone orientation with respect to T-pose.
-In contrast, PoseGraphNet++ trained on the original Human3.6M annotation predicts the orientation with respect to Vicon's rest pose.
-To be able to compare these methods, we train PoseGraphNet++ also on the annotations provided by \cite{li2021hybrik}, which contain the ground truth orientation in the SMPL format.
-Due to fewer samples in this annotation, we train longer (70 epochs) with batch size 32.
-PoseGraphNet++ trained on the Human3.6M T-pose annotations is named as \emph{PoseGraphNet++ (T-pose)}.
+The SoA SMPL-based methods~\cite{kanazawaHMR18,kolotouros2019spin,li2021hybrik} predict bone orientation with respect to the T-pose.
+In contrast, PGN++ trained on H36M predicts the orientation with respect to Vicon's rest pose.
+To be able to compare these methods, we propose a variation of PGN++, named as \emph{\pgnt{}}, which we train on the H36M T-pose annotations provided by~\cite{li2021hybrik}.
+Due to fewer samples in this annotation, we train longer (70 epochs) with a batch size 32.